 - Outcome: The tribunal ruled in favor of Fox, concluding that she had been constructively dismissed due to the bullying.

 These cases illustrate that workplace bullying and harassment can take many forms, from verbal abuse and exclusion to sexual harassment and discrimination.
-If you recognize any of these behaviors in your workplace, Canko Law Firm is here to help you understand your rights and take action to protect them.
+If you recognize any of these behaviours in your workplace, our Newcastle employment solicitors are here to help you understand your rights and take action to protect them.

 Listen to Your Concerns: We start by understanding your situation in detail, ensuring that we fully grasp the nature of the bullying or harassment you’ve experienced.